OctoD/tiinvo/docs/modules/Arr.md

 ▸ **every**<`A`\>(`a`, `p`): `boolean`

-Determines whether all the members of an array `a` satisfy the specified predicate `p`.
+Determines whether all the members of an array `A` satisfy the specified predicate `p`.

 ```ts
 import { Arr, Num } 'tiinvo';